zkVerify/zkverify-docs/docs/tutorials/09-complete-tutorials/01-circom.md

 - Verifying our zk proof and getting proof receipts
 - Verifying the proof receipts on Ethereum

-To start this tutorial, we will create our circuits using ZkRepl, which is very beginner-friendly.
+To start this tutorial, we will create our circuits using [zkRepl](https://zkrepl.dev/), which is very beginner-friendly.
 We won’t be diving deep into Circom DSL, but we will explore all the required code snippets.
 As explained earlier, we will be having two inputs for our zk circuit in which one will be public and one will be private.
 And we will be using Poseidon Hash as our hash function in our circuit.
 To implement Poseidon Hash, we need to import corresponding libraries from circomlib.

 Here’s the snippet of the implemented circuit :-